 - Many travelers would pick the Caribbean when searching for a beach destination, but Africa has some of the most beautiful beaches in the world.
 Mauritius in the Indian Ocean, for example, has some of the best diving and fishing in the area.
 While the island of Zanzibar in Tanzania has been dubbed “paradise” by many visitors because of its turquoise waters.

-- Zebras running in the wild, elephants brushing up against your jeep; these are the images of safari – African safari to be precise, and Kenya offers visitors an authentic safari experience in game lodges and tented camps.
-Less popular than South Africa, but virtually untouched, is Botswana – home to the spectacular Okavango Delta.
+- Zebras running in the wild, elephants brushing up against your jeep; these are the images of safari, and Kenya offers visitors an authentic experience in game lodges and tented camps.
+Less popular, but virtually untouched, is Botswana – home to the spectacular Okavango Delta.
 Here, you’ll find a 5,850 sq. mile inland flood plain filled with waterways, forests, islands and stunning wildlife.

 - If Lawrence of Arabia ever inspired you to ride on a horse through the endless desert, then you’ll get your wish in Mali.
 This West African country sits on the edge of the Sahara, the world’s largest desert, where nomads and camels ride in from the legendary city of Timbuktu.

-- Safaris, beaches, nightlife and history: South Africa seamlessly combines them all.
+- Safaris, beaches, nightlife and history: South Africa combines them all seamlessly.
 Head to Cape Town and visit the infamous Robben Island prison where Nelson Mandela was imprisoned under Apartheid.
 Then take the cable car up to Table Mountain and enjoy the sensational views of the city.